TeamGadget-JP/Gadget_Transporter/README.md

 # Gadget Transporter

 Welcome to "Gadget Transporter"!
-This is an ultimate bridge and asset-fetching (GetBack) tool designed to seamlessly connect Unity Editor with ZBrush and 3D-Coat.
+This is an bridge and asset-fetching (GetBack) tool designed to seamlessly connect Unity Editor with ZBrush and 3D-Coat.

 ## ⚠️ Important Notice